haarcuba/closer/README.md

 I couldn't find a good solution, so here's my take on it.

+Closer has evolved to do more than just automatic remote process cleanup.
+Here are the main features:

+* kill the remote process (either by choice, or automatically at the end of the calling process)
+* capture the remote process's output
+* live monitoring of remote process output
+* get a callback upon remote process' death

 ## Installation

 You *must* install `closer` *both* on your local machine *and* the remote machine: